 - Low-rise waist

 The Omni-Shield and Omni-Shade finish ward off harmful sun rays and repel unwanted water and stains — making them ideal for warm sunny days and chilly off-season adventures.
-A lot to offer for such a reasonable price.
+These pants have a lot to offer for such a reasonable price.

 But if you like to carry a lot in your pockets, you may be disappointed.
 Items easily fall out of slanted front pockets, and there’s only one small zippered pocket.
 In the case of problematic storage, their back pockets with hook and loop finishes do provide some redemption.

 Pocket space aside, the Saturday Trail Pant is an excellent choice for getting outside, whether on an epic backcountry adventure, or a leisurely day hike.
 We think they’re the best women’s hiking pants for the price.

 - Articulated knees and gusset

 - Not enough functional pockets